L061N/Login-custom-overlays/README.md

 ## Fuel Calculator (beta)

 Shows up when in the garage / setup screen and tells you how much fuel is needed to start the race.
-Supports heat races with qualifying and will determine if the race is limited by time or laps.
-Useful for league races that have a custom race length.
+Supports heat races and will determine if the race is limited by time or laps.
+Useful for leagues that have a custom race length.
 You must drive at least one lap for SimHub to calculate the average fuel consumption per lap.

 <p align="center">
   <img src="Images/FuelCalc.png" width="350"/>